LivingWithHippos/blog-android/pages/01.home/01.ViewBinding/view-binding-recyclerview-multiple-layout/default.md

     }
 ```

-- The adapter is the most important part of the list, its constructor takes a list of items and the callback function.
+- The adapter is the most crucial part of the list, and its constructor takes a list of items and the callback function.

 ```kotlin
 class MultiViewBindingAdapter(